 Photo Credit: Al Seib-Pool/Getty Images

-Do you think Lindsay Lohan will ever grow up?
+Do you think Lindsay Lohan should take time off before attempting a comeback?
 Chime in below!

 Like This?
 Read These:

 - Has Lindsay Turned Over a New Leaf?
 The Actress Is Mentoring Girls in Rehab

 - Dina Lohan on Today: Judge "Went Overboard" with Lindsay's Sentence